dg-demers/busyppp/README.md

 #####  Command-Line Arguments -- Download Lists #####
-Busyppp takes one argument which should be a list of caret-(^)-separated URLs of files to download with the whole list enclosed in single-quotes ('), for example,
+Busyppp takes one argument which should be either a list of caret-(^)-separated URLs of files to download with the whole list enclosed in single-quotes ('), for example,
     $ ~/Scripts/busyppp.sh 'https://somewhere.de/somepdf.pdf ^ http://someplace.au/apackage.deb'
-  OR the name of a file (in the current directory/folder) which contains a list of URLs for the files to download, one per line (but not single-quote (') enclosed and not using the caret as a separator).
+  OR the name of a file (in the current directory/folder) which contains a list of URLs for the files to download, one per line (but not single-quote-(')-enclosed and not using the caret as a separator), for example,
+    $ ~/Scripts/busyppp.sh URL_list.txt

 Terminology: We will call the first case a "download list argument" or a "URL list argument,"  and the second case a "download list file" or a "URL list file."
 The generic case will just be called a "download list" or a "URL list" without